Dulaglutide

-Dulaglutide, sold under the brand name Trulicity among others, is a medication used for the treatment of type 2 diabetes in combination with diet and exercise.
-It is also approved in the United States for the reduction of major adverse cardiovascular events in adults with type 2 diabetes who have established cardiovascular disease or multiple cardiovascular risk factors.
+Dulaglutide, sold under the brand name Trulicity, is a medication used for the treatment of type 2 diabetes in combination with diet and exercise.
+This medication is often prescribed for adults and children age 10 and older with type 2 diabetes (citation).
+It is utilized alongside diet and exercise in order to improve blood sugar.
+It is also approved in the United States for the reduction of major adverse cardiovascular events such as death, heart attack, or stroke in adults with type 2 diabetes who have established cardiovascular disease or multiple cardiovascular risk factors.
+It is not yet known if it is beneficial, safe, or effective in lowering blood sugar in children under 10 years of age.

-The most common side effects are nausea, diarrhea, vomiting, abdominal pain, and decreased appetite.
+Trulicity is taken by giving an injection once a week under the skin of your stomach, thigh, or upper arm.
+The medication is a prescription that comes in the form of a pre-filled single-dose pen in 0.75mg, 1.5mg, 3mg, or 4.5mg per 5mg injection.
+You are able to take the dosage at any time during the day of administration with/without food eaten.
+The most common side effects upon administration are nausea, diarrhea, vomiting, abdominal pain, and decreased appetite.

-It is a glucagon-like peptide-1 receptor agonist (GLP-1 agonist) consisting of GLP-1(7-37) covalently linked to an Fc fragment of human IgG4.
+Dulaglutide injection is in a class of medications called incretin mimetics, as it is a glucagon-like peptide-1 receptor agonist (GLP-1 agonist) consisting of GLP-1(7-37) covalently linked to an Fc fragment of human IgG4.
 GLP-1 is a hormone that is involved in normalizing the level of glucose in blood (glycemia).
+It works by aiding the pancreas to release the correct amount of insulin when blood sugar levels are high.
+Insulin helps to move sugar from the blood onto other body tissues where it's used for energy.
+Dulaglutide medication also slows the emptying of the stomach and may decrease appetite and cause weight loss.

 The Food and Drug Administration (FDA) approved dulaglutide for use in the United States in September 2014.
 It was approved for use in the European Union in November 2014.
 In 2023, it was the 63rd most commonly prescribed medication in the United States, with more than 10 million prescriptions.